 But don’t be fooled: collision insurance won’t pay for all kinds of damage to your car.
-Damage to your car from wind, rain, fire, floods and theft are not covered under collision.
+Damage to your car from wind, rain, fire, floods, and theft are not covered under collision.
 That’s where comprehensive car insurance coverage comes in…

 What is Comprehensive Coverage?

-Damage resulting from fire, floods, debris from severe storms are the kinds of damage typically covered under comprehensive car insurance.
-These are sometimes referred to by auto insurance providers as “Acts of God” in your policy contract and should also covered.
+Damage resulting from fire, floods, and debris from severe storms are the kinds of damage typically covered under comprehensive car insurance.
+These are sometimes referred to by auto insurance providers as “Acts of God” in your policy contract and should also be covered.

 What If I Hit A Deer?

 Hitting an animal can be a murky middle ground.
 Whether you hit a deer on your ride home from work; hit a moose while looking at the Tetons; or run into a Bison in Yellowstone, those things can sure cause some damage.
-An average male deer weighs around 100lbs and when you’re travelling at 45mph that is a surefire recipe for a hefty repair bill.
+An average male deer weighs around 100lbs and when you’re traveling at 45mph that is a surefire recipe for a hefty repair bill.